-There are a number of positive steps that are currently taken to mainstream environment across policy, and decision-making in St. Helena Government as outlined in Appendix xx.
-However there are still some gaps, and the targets for SHG over the next 18 months will be to address these gaps.
+There are a number of positive steps that are currently taken to mainstream environment across policy, and decision-making in St. Helena.
+However there are still some gaps and the targets for SHG to address these gaps.

-TARGET: Environmental mainstreaming policy framework adopted by SHG by April 2013
+TARGET: Environmental mainstreaming policy framework adopted by SHG by April 2013 LEAD: EMD